 - Seek to restore a pre-pregnancy breast appearance

-Women who have experienced increased skin laxity and a deficit in breast volume as a result of pregnancy or nursing typically benefit greatly from the augmentation-mastopexy procedure.
+If you’ve experienced increased skin laxity and a deficit in breast volume as a result of pregnancy or nursing, you will likely benefit greatly from the augmentation-mastopexy procedure.
 During a consultation, Dr. Durst can review your medical history and assess your aesthetic goals to help you determine the most effective treatment for you.
 It is recommended that women who plan to have children or lose significant weight in the future postpone the procedure, as the physical changes that accompany childbearing or weight fluctuation can undo the results of a breast lift with implants.

 Types of Breast Implants